LeeAnnEditor/o365hq/services/SQL Server Migration to Azure via VHD Image.md

 use free-licensed SQL Developer and Express editions for testing and lightweight workloads.

-Please note that, if you need a server upgrade, we can provide it as an additional service.
+Please note that if you need a server upgrade, we can provide it as an additional service.

-Our **objective** is to migrate your SQL server to an Azure VM.
+Our **objective** is to migrate your SQL Server to an Azure VM.

 This project will be considered **successful** when SQL databases are available from an Azure VM without data loss.